learn-co-curriculum/java-mod-1-math-class/README.md

 **Math class** that contains several methods to help us calculate mathematical functions!

-The Math class does not have any instance variables associated with it and contains only static methods.
+The Math class is part of the package called `java.lang` and contains only static methods.
 This means that the methods will not depend on an object.
 In this lesson, we will review some of the more common methods from the Math class.

 ## Minimum and Maximum